How to Reduce Customer Churn: Tactics for Customer Success

 Key Steps:

 - Quantify Impact: Analyze the revenue impact of each reason to prioritize fixes.
+Consider segment-specific patterns that might be affecting churn.

 - Make change happen: Share findings with Product, Engineering, Sales, and Marketing to drive improvements.